phenogit/phenogit.github.io/kit-korner-notes.markdown

 permalink: /kit-korner-notes/
 ---

-Currently On: Retaining Control - 2011/6/4
+Currently On: The Inevitable - 2011/6/4

 ## Non-Competitive Bidding